-To prevent the repetitive use of the same combination of building features and site design elements within a cottage housing development, and to help provide compatabilty of the cottage housing development with the character of the surrounding neighbrhood, building and site design shall provide variety and visual interest.
+To prevent the repetitive use of the same combination of building features and site design elements within a cottage housing development, and to help provide compatability of the cottage housing develoment with the character of the surrounding neighorhood, building and site design shall provide variety and visual interest.
 The following are required to be provided within a cottage housing development:

 1. Variety in Building Design.
 The same combination of building elements, features and treatments shall not be repeated for more than twenty percent of the total dwelling units in a cottage housing development.
 Dwellings with the same combination of features and treatments shall not be located adjacent to each other.

-Note: The preceding sentence is moved to (E)(5)(d), below.

 For example, each dwelling in a six unit cottage housing development could include a porch provided building elements such as the details of the porch, roof shape or color, building color or materials, or building accents were varied to achieve visual interest.

-- 1. Orientation and Building Facades.

-- a.
-Each building abutting a public street shall have A-a minimum of four of the following building elements, features, and treatments incorporated into the street-facing facade that provide variety and visual interest shall be provided:
+- 1. Orientation and Building Facades. - a.
+Each building abutting a public street shall have A-a minimum of four of the following building elements, features, and treatments incorporated into the street-facing facade that provide variety and visual interest shall be provided: (R)

-(R)

-- a.
+a.
 Additional porches and patios (required porch not included).

-- b.
+b.
 Varying roof shapes or gables between adjacent structures.

-- e.i.
-Windows with visible trim and mullions or recessed windows.
+- c.i.
+Windows with visible trim and mullions or recessed windows. - d.

-- d.
 Roof brackets.

-- e.ii.
-Dormers.
+e.ii.
+Dormers. f.

-- f.
 Fascia boards.

-- giii.
+giii.
 Bay windows.

-- hiv.
+hiv.
 Entry enhancement such as a well detailed door (multi-panel or glass insert), window adjacent to front door (sidelite), or roof extension.

-- i.
-Trellis.

-- i.
+j.
 Modulation.

-- k.
+k.
 Chimney (shown on the exterior of the house).